attila-kiss-it/authentication-cas/README.md

 // component.

 // The sessionAuthenticationFilter is responsible to check the HTTP session
-// for an Authenticated Resource ID.
+// for an Authenticated Resource ID and execute the authenticated process in
+// the name of it if available.
 Filter sessionAuthenticationFilter = ...

 // The sessionLogoutServlet is responsible to invalidate the HTTP session